 This creates an opportunity for entrepreneurs to provide self-storage facilities to store excess furniture for these families who are downgrading.
 Setting up facilities may require a sizeable investment.

-Mitchell say that it’s possible – and recommended – to create passive income streams.
-But bear in mind that, more often than not, a great deal of effort is required to build these streams.
+Mitchell says that it’s possible – and recommended – to create passive income streams.
+But bear in mind that, more often than not, a great deal of effort is required to build these.